-8 Lesser-Known NYC Parades To Check Out This Year
+7 Lesser-Known NYC Parades To Check Out This Year

-German-American Steuben Parade
+1. German-American Steuben Parade

 Baron Friedrich von Steuben was influential in the American Revolutionary War.
 Born a Prussian wunderkind into a military family, he helped George Washington train the troops of the Continental Army.
 Today, Steuben is celebrated as an immigrant, and eventual resident New Yorker, with the German-American Steuben Parade along Fifth Avenue.
 This event also serves as the opener for Oktoberfest season.

 To properly evoke the culture of Steueben’s ancestors, beer is an important part of this parade.
-Grab a non-alcoholic beer and add some of ayrloom’s beverage enhancer drops, or keep a can of an ayrloom infused beverage on hand, for an especially uplifting event.
+Grab a non-alcoholic beer and add some of ayrloom’s beverage enhancer drops or keep a can of an ayrloom infused beverage on hand for an especially uplifting event.

-Haitian Culture Day Parade
+2. Haitian Culture Day Parade

 Bring your most comfortable dancing shoes, your appetite, and a tin of 1906 capsules.
 You might feel the effects of 1906’s Go tablets in as little as 20 minutes, potentially keeping you energetic and inspired.

-Queens Pride
+3. Queens Pride

 Since 1993, Queens has held its own Pride event in June to celebrate the LGBTQ+ community and honor Julio Rivera, a late Jackson Heights bartender.
-His murder was the first legally recognized hate crime in New York City, marking a positive turning point for LGBTQ+ rights in Queens.
+His murder was the first legally recognized hate crime in New York City, marking a turning point for LGBTQ+ rights in Queens.

-St. Pat’s for All
+4. St. Pat’s for All

 St. Pat’s for All is all about Irish culture and promoting inclusivity.
 Its roots extend back to 1983, when the Irish Supreme Court ruled homosexuality a crime.
 In the wake of this marginalizing decision, many LGBTQ+ Irish people moved to the United States.
 One of them, Brendan Fay, settled in Queens and helped form the Irish Lesbian and Gay Organization.
-This was partially in response to the city’s main Saint Patrick’s Day Parade formerly banned LGBTQ+ people.
+This was partially in response to the city’s main Saint Patrick’s Day Parade formerly banning LGBTQ+ people.

-Tartan Week Parade
+5. Tartan Week Parade

-Performers travel from the Scottish highlands and as far as Shanghai to be part of Tartan Week.
-The first Tartan Day parade was just a few blocks long, marching from the British Consulate to the United Nations in 1999.
+Performers travel from the Scottish Highlands and as far as Shanghai to be part of Tartan Week.
+The first Tartan Day Parade was just a few blocks long, marching from the British Consulate to the United Nations in 1999.
 This small but mighty celebration, accompanied by two pipe bands, sparked a yearly April celebration for Scottish traditions and festivities.

-Universal Hip Hop Parade
+6. Universal Hip Hop Parade

 Held in Brooklyn every August, the Universal Hip Hop Parade is the world’s largest celebration of the namesake culture, and it also honors the Jamaican political activist Marcus Garvey.
 Alongside impressive floats, the parade showcases rappers, break dancers, graffiti artists, and DJs.